 There are legitimate needs and causes to worry.
-The benefit of talking to God about them is that while we do, we discover that the God who is everywhere and in control of everything, becomes real to us in ways that we wouldn’t experience otherwise.
-In our cries to him, we feel his comfort.
-In our pain and anxiety, we feel his presence and we get to know him and discover his character.
+We worry about the things and people we care about.
+The benefit of talking to God about them is that when we do, we discover that the God who is everywhere and in control of everything, becomes real to us in ways we wouldn’t experience otherwise.
+In our cries to Him, we feel His comfort.
+In our pain and anxiety, we feel His presence and we get to know Him and discover His character.

 Thank him for all he has done…